kev-zheng/kev-zheng.github.io/content/_posts/2018-01-21-hammerspoon-karabiner.markdown

 description: Hammerspoon and Karabiner-Elements are all you need for a frictionless OSX experience
 ---

-A couple months ago, I got my mac fixed (hard drive gave up on me!) by the wonderful [Apples and Oranges](www.applesandoranges.net/) and it was good as new.
-For some reason, I was compelled to look up "how to use mac" as if there was a proper way to use it.
-Maybe I was just scared it would break again.
-I ended up learning a lot about how others use the system in more productive ways.

-There are actually a lot of really cool (also not free 😞 ) apps like [Things](https://culturedcode.com/things/), [Omnifocus](https://www.omnigroup.com/omnifocus/), [Fantastical](https://flexibits.com/fantastical).
-Out of all of the apps that I tried, here were only two that I still use regularly: __Hammerspoon__ and __Karabiner-Elements__.

-[**Hammerspoon**](http://www.hammerspoon.org/) is a wrapper around OSX, allowing you to easily interact with the OS via scripting, such as trigger notifications, move and resize windows, open applications, etc.
+[**Hammerspoon**](http://www.hammerspoon.org/) is an incredibly powerful wrapper around OSX, allowing you to easily interact with the OS via scripting, such as trigger notifications, move and resize windows, open applications, etc.

 [**Karabiner\-Elements**](https://github.com/tekezo/Karabiner-Elements) is a keyboard customization tool.
 I use this to remap keys to make it simple to trigger my Hammerspoon scripts from the keyboard.